Last Updated on December 26, 2022 by admin

 22. Manoa Falls Trail

-This is a hike that is super close to Waikiki.
+Manoa Falls Trail is a hike that is super close to Waikiki.
 (About 5 miles away.)
 The trail is 1.7 miles roundtrip with 633 feet of elevation gain.
-(Full hiking info linked here.)
 It’s a popular trail, so head out early if you want to beat the crowds.
 The trail will take you through a lush rainforest and will end at Manoa Falls.
 A cool fact about this trail is that it was used for filming scenes from Jurassic Park and Lost!
 The trail is mostly shaded and can be muddy.
 Be sure to wear appropriate shoes.
 (No flip flops for this one!)
 Even if it’s sunny in Waikiki, it could be drizzling on this trail because Manoa Falls is in a rainforest microclimate.
 Manoa Falls is 100-feet-high and falls down a sheer rock face.
 There’s no swimming at the pool at the bottom.
 When you’re finished with the hike, bring an extra pair of shoes for the drive back to town.
 (That way you can put your muddy shoes in a plastic bag.)

 23. US Army Museum of Hawaii